learn-co-curriculum/dsc-effect-sizes/README.md

-Overlap (or misclassification rate) as shown above, and "probability of superiority" have two good properties:
+Overlap (or misclassification rate) as shown above and "probability of superiority" have two good properties:

 * As probabilities, they don't depend on units of measure, so they are comparable between studies.